-Following § 127 of the Act against Restraints of Competition (GWB), the award must go to the most cost-efficient offer.
-The most cost-effective offer is identified on the basis of the best price-performance ratio.
+Following Section 127 of the German Act Against Restraints of Competition (GWB), the award must go to the most cost-efficient offer.
+The most economical tender is determined on the basis of the best price-performance ratio.
 Qualitative, environmental and social award criteria can also be included in addition to the price/costs.